This blog may contain affiliate links. Read our disclosure policy for more info.

 - Location: Revelstoke Mountain Resort

 The Revelstoke Mountain Resort is the closest ski field to Revelstoke.
 In fact, it’s literally right in town and from anywhere in Revelstoke you’re no more than a 5 to 10-minute drive from the chair lifts!
+You can drive yourself and take advantage of the large parking lot or jump on one of the buses from town.

 2. Go mountain biking